SAIKIRANN226/AWS_DevOps_Notes/Shellscript/Session-12.md

 ### Shellscript is also known as Bashscript
-- #!/bin/bash ----> This we call it as "shibang" it is the first line to check the syntax of the shellscript, we need to give the location of bash which is in "/bin/bash" but we write first line as "#!/bin/bash" apart from the first line, If you see "#" anywhere it is commentout.
+- #!/bin/bash ----> This we call it as "shibang" it is the first line to check the syntax of the shellscript, we need to give the location of bash, which is in "/bin/bash" but we write first line as "#!/bin/bash" apart from the first line, if you see "#" anywhere, it is commentout.
 - If you want git in visual studio only then go to view ---> Terminal ---> Select gitbash
-- If you enter wrong URL while pushing to github then we can set using below command "git remote set-url origin <url_of_the_repository>"
+- If you enter wrong URL while pushing to github then we can set using the below command "git remote set-url origin <url_of_the_repository>"
 - If git is not configured in the github account yet, still developers can start writing their code in the VS until git is ready and later they can push it to the git.
-- A normal folder will become git when you initialize by using command "git init"
+- A normal folder will become git, when you initialize by using command "git init"
 - We develop code (or) script in VisualStudio.
-- Using gitbash client we push the code (or) script to the github repository.
+- Using gitbash client, we push the code (or) script to the github repository.
 - Create a t2.micro server in AWS.
 - git clone <URL> in the server ---> Because we are cloning for the first time and go to your script location then "sh <script_name>" , git pull ---> If you want only changes.
-- echo is only used for printing purpose
+- Echo is only used for printing purpose.

 ### Go through the below scripts in VS
 - 01-hello-world.sh